qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 # Understanding Sparse Vectors

 Sparse Vectors are a representation where each dimension corresponds to a word or subword, greatly aiding in interpreting document rankings.
-This clarity is why sparse vectors are essential in modern search and recommendation systems, offering an advantage over embedding or dense vectors.
+This clarity is why sparse vectors are essential in modern search and recommendation systems, complimenting the meaning-rich embedding or dense vectors.

 Dense vectors from models like OpenAI Ada-002 or Sentence Transformers contain non-zero values for every element.
 In contrast, sparse vectors focus on relative word weights per document, with most values being zero.
 This results in a more efficient and interpretable system, especially in text-heavy applications like search.